Answer all the questions

 Topic: Trans-Saharan Trade

-⭐ Europeans did not significantly contribute to the early development of the trans-Saharan trade.
-The trade grew primarily due to factors like camels, Berber financiers, and Islamic merchants.
+Europeans were not a major part of the early trans-Saharan trade.
+The trade mainly grew because of camels, Berber financiers, and Islamic merchants.

 Explanation: